Skip to main content

 File location

 The file must be named tinfoil-config.yml and placed at the root of your repository.
 Tinfoil fetches this file from GitHub when you deploy or validate a container.
+The repository must be public.
+Tinfoil measures your config at each tag and publishes the measurement to the Sigstore transparency log, so clients can verify against it.
+The Docker image the config references can still be private — see Private images.

 Top-level fields